Fox-ML-infrastructure/FoxML_Core/ENFORCEMENT.md

 - any benefit is used to harm, surveil, suppress, or disadvantage LGBTQ+ people,

-- the institution denies verification or fails to provide documentation.
+- the institution denies verification or fails to provide documentation,

+- the institution or its representatives have engaged in harassment, discrimination, professional sabotage, or abuse toward the creator,

+- the institution has a documented record of discrimination against LGBTQ+ individuals,

+- the institution uses the software in systems that harass, target, discriminate, surveil, or harm marginalized groups.

 AGPL rights remain unaffected; only expanded institutional permissions terminate.